Devilla/doubts-tagging-solving/README.md

 # doubts-tagging-solving
-An mobile app made with React-Native to answer students doubts by professionals.
+A mobile app made with React-Native to answer students doubts by professionals.

 ## To install dependencies
  npm install